A Voxel Graph CNN for Object Classification with Event Cameras: The Proposed Method

-Unlike the traditional 3D point clouds whose coordinates only express geometric messages, event data contains two different types of cues, $i.e.$, 2D spatial messages, and motion information.
+{\textbf{Multi-scale feature relational layer (\textit{MFRL}).}} Unlike the traditional 3D point clouds whose coordinates only express geometric messages, event data contains two different types of cues, $i.e.$, 2D spatial messages, and motion information.
 For a vertex in the event-based graph, its adjacent neighbors usually carry local spatial cues.
 In contrast, its distant neighbors are more likely to comprise much motion information.
 Notably, though adjacent and distant neighbors carry motion and spatial cues simultaneously in most cases, the motion and spatial variances between a vertex and its adjacent and distant neighbors are different, $i.e.$, adjacent neighbors hold small and local variance while distant neighbors carry more global changes.
 Given this disparity, it is difficult to use a shared CNN branch to learn all neighbors.
-To this end, we introduce the \textit{MFRL} module to extract motion and semantic messages from vertices adaptively depending on the distance between vertices and their neighbors.
+Inspired by the multi-scale learning strategy in \cite{qi2017pointnet++}, we introduce the \textit{MFRL} module to extract motion and semantic messages from vertices distinguishably depending on the distance between vertices and their neighbors.
 As shown in Fig. \ref{FRL} (a), the \textit{MFRL} consists of one shortcut connection and two single-scale feature relational layers (\textit{SFRL}) to extract correlations from adjacent and distant neighbors respectively.
 More specifically, for a vertex, we define $N_{neigh}^{adj}$ and $N_{neigh}^{dis}$ as the numbers of its adjacent and distant neighbors, respectively.
 The results obtained from these three branches are then aggregated as the output.
 We intuitively illustrate this learning process in Fig. \ref{intuitiveViz}.